Low-density lipoprotein: Estimation of LDL particles via cholesterol content

-However, the concentration of LDL particles, and to a lesser extent their size, has a stronger and consistent correlation with individual clinical outcome than the amount of cholesterol within LDL particles, even if the LDL-C estimation is approximately correct.
+However, the concentration of LDL particles, and to a lesser extent, their size, has a stronger and consistent correlation with individual clinical outcomes than the amount of cholesterol within LDL particles, even if the LDL-C estimation is approximately correct.
 There is increasing evidence and recognition of the value of more targeted and accurate measurements of LDL particles.
-Specifically, LDL particle number (concentration), and to a lesser extent size, have shown slightly stronger correlations with atherosclerotic progression and cardiovascular events than obtained using chemical measures of the amount of cholesterol carried by the LDL particles.
+Specifically, LDL particle number (concentration) and, to a lesser extent, size have shown slightly stronger correlations with atherosclerotic progression and cardiovascular events than obtained using chemical measures of the amount of cholesterol carried by the LDL particles.
 It is possible that the LDL cholesterol concentration can be low, yet LDL particle number high and cardiovascular events rates are high.
-Correspondingly, it is possible that LDL cholesterol concentration can be relatively high, yet LDL particle number low and cardiovascular events are also low.
+Correspondingly, it is possible that LDL cholesterol concentration can be relatively high, yet LDL particle number is low, and cardiovascular events are also low.

 Normal ranges

-In the US, the American Heart Association, NIH, and NCEP provide a set of guidelines for fasting LDL-Cholesterol levels, estimated or measured, and risk for heart disease.
+In the US, the American Heart Association, National Institutes of Health (NIH), and National Cholesterol Education Program (NCEP) provide a set of guidelines for fasting LDL-cholesterol levels, estimated or measured, and risk for heart disease.
 As of about 2005, these guidelines were:

 Over time, with more clinical research, these recommended levels keep being reduced because LDL reduction, including to abnormally low levels, was the most effective strategy for reducing cardiovascular death rates in one large double blind, randomized clinical trial of men with hypercholesterolemia; far more effective than coronary angioplasty/stenting or bypass surgery.

-For instance, for people with known atherosclerosis diseases, the 2004 updated American Heart Association, NIH and NCEP recommendations are for LDL levels to be lowered to less than 70 mg/dL, unspecified how much lower.
-This low level of less than 70 mg/dL (higher than Tim Russert's value shortly prior to his heart attack) was recommended for primary prevention of 'very-high risk patients' and in secondary prevention as a 'reasonable further reduction'.
-Lack of evidence for such a recommendation is discussed in an article in the Annals of Internal Medicine.
+The 2004 updated American Heart Association, NIH, and NCEP recommendations for people with known atherosclerosis diseases are for lowering LDL levels to less than 70 mg/dL.
+This low level of less than 70 mg/dL was recommended for primary prevention of 'very-high risk patients' and secondary prevention as a 'reasonable further reduction'.
+This position was disputed.
 Statin drugs involved in such clinical trials have numerous physiological effects beyond simply the reduction of LDL levels.

-It has been estimated from the results of multiple human pharmacologic LDL lowering trials that LDL should be lowered to below 30 to reduce cardiovascular event rates to near zero.
-For reference, from longitudinal population studies following progression of atherosclerosis-related behaviors from early childhood into adulthood, the usual LDL in childhood, before the development of fatty streaks, is about 35 mg/dL.
-However, all the above values refer to chemical measures of lipid/cholesterol concentration within LDL, not measured low-density lipoprotein concentrations, the accurate approach.
+From longitudinal population studies following the progression of atherosclerosis-related behaviors from early childhood into adulthood, the usual LDL in childhood, before the development of fatty streaks, is about 35 mg/dL.
+However, all the above values refer to chemical measures of lipid/cholesterol concentration within LDL, not measured low-density lipoprotein concentrations, which is the accurate approach.

 A study was conducted measuring the effects of guideline changes on LDL cholesterol reporting and control for diabetes visits in the US from 1995 to 2004.
 It was found that although LDL cholesterol reporting and control for diabetes and coronary heart disease visits improved continuously between 1995 and 2004, neither the 1998 ADA guidelines nor the 2001 ATP III guidelines increased LDL cholesterol control for diabetes relative to coronary heart disease.